+(II) Effective no later than Oct.
+1, 2024, the text in (iii)(I) of this paragraph must be replaced with the following language in bold and formatted as follows:

+If you have questions about the process for selecting a vocational counselor, contact:

+[Insurer name] [Insurer contact person] [Insurer address] [Insurer phone number]

+If you still have questions, call: Workers' Compensation Division 800- 452-0288 (toll free)

+(D) Include information about the Preferred Worker Program;

+(E) Explain what the worker can do if the worker disagrees with something the insurer does;-and

+(F) Explain direct employment services and state the worker is not entitled to training, if the worker is entitled to direct employment services but not training; and

+(G) Include the category of vocational assistance and the reason for the selection as described in OAR 436-120-0177(2).

-- (D) Include information about the Preferred Worker Program; - (E) Explain what the worker can do if he or she disagrees with something the insurer does; and - (F) Explain direct employment services and state the worker is not entitled to training, if the worker is entitled to direct employment services but not training. - (b) The NOTICE OF INELIGIBILITY FOR VOCATIONAL ASSISTANCE must include: - (A) Information about services that may be available at no cost from the Oregon Employment Department or the Office of Vocational Rehabilitation Services; - (B) A brief description of the Preferred Worker Program benefits and contact information.
-The information can be part of the notice or a separate document attached to the notice; and - (C) A list of suitable occupations the worker can perform without being retrained, if the notice is based on a finding that the worker does not have a substantial handicap to employment.
+(b) The NOTICE OF INELIGIBILITY FOR VOCATIONAL ASSISTANCE must include:

+(A) Information about services that may be available at no cost from the Oregon Employment Department or the Office of Vocational Rehabilitation Services;

+(B) A brief description of the Preferred Worker Program benefits and contact information.
+The information can be part of the notice or a separate document attached to the notice; and

+(C) A list of suitable occupations the worker can perform without being retrained, if the notice is based on a finding that the worker does not have a substantial handicap to employment.